 First and foremost, you should consider only persons that you find trustworthy.
 If a person cannot meet this minimal requirement, you should not consider them as a candidate.

-Once this minimal requirement is met, you should consider other factors such as where that potential agent lives, their education, their experience, and how close they are to you personally.
+Once you have discerned that someone you’re considering is trustworthy enough, you should consider other factors such as where the potential agent lives, their education, their experience, and how close they are to you personally.

 If you are still having trouble deciding, you should consult family, friends, or an attorney to advise you on your decision.
 If you have any questions about powers of attorney, you should consult an experienced estate planning attorney like ours at Losavio & DeJean, LLC, The Louisiana Elder Law Firm

 Get in touch with us today by contacting our firm online or calling (800) 835-5864.